 Implantable breast devices include:

-The New Zealand Breast Device Registry: Te Rehita Tapatapu Uma o Aotearoa operates in ompliance with our ethics approval provided by the Health and Disability Ethics Committee (HDEC), as well as the Privacy Act 2020, the Health Information Privacy Code and the principles of Te Tiriti o Waitangi / Māori data sovereignty.
+The New Zealand Breast Device Registry: Te Rehita Tapatapu Uma o Aotearoa operates in compliance with our ethics approval provided by the Health and Disability Ethics Committee (HDEC) (Ethics reference approval code 2024 EXP 15186), as well as the Privacy Act 2020, the Health Information Privacy Code and the principles of Te Tiriti o Waitangi / Māori data sovereignty.

 HDEC is a Ministerial committee whose function is to secure the benefits of health and disability research by checking that it meets or exceeds established ethical standards.
 For more information, you can visit the Health and Disability Ethics Committee website.